ggranados/java/Algorithms/src/main/java/edu/ggranados/java/algorithms/sort/insert/insert_sort.md

         swap list[j+1] and list[j]
         j = j --
 ```

+Explanation:

 In this pseudocode, list is the array of elements to be sorted, and n is the length of the array.
-The outer loop iterates through the unsorted part of the list, and the inner loop finds the correct position for the current element in the sorted sublist.
+The outer loop
+iterates through the unsorted part of the list, and the inner loop finds the correct position for the current element in
+the sorted sublist.

-Insertion sort has a time complexity of **O(n^2)** in the worst case, but it can be very efficient for small input sizes or nearly sorted input.
-It is also an in-place sorting algorithm, meaning it doesn't require any additional memory allocation beyond the original array.
+Insertion sort has a time complexity of **O(n^2)** in the worst case, but it can be very efficient for small input sizes
+or nearly sorted input.
+It is also an in-place sorting algorithm, meaning it doesn't require any additional memory
+allocation beyond the original array.